Squaw Valley Ski Resort Changes ‘Racist and Sexist’ Name, Rebrands

 Palisades Tahoe says the change honors “the resort’s history as a land of legends—home to freeskiing pioneers, Winter Olympians, and cultural icons across more than seven decades of ski history.”

-Palisades Tahoe says it will begin implementing the new name and branding immediately, though the full change from Squaw Valley Alpine Meadows will be a multi-year process.
+Palisades Tahoe said it will begin implementing the new name and branding immediately, though the full change from Squaw Valley Alpine Meadows will be a multi-year process.

 The base area village on the Olympic Valley side will now be known as The Village at Palisades Tahoe, and Palisades Tahoe also plans to announce new names for the Squaw One and Squaw Creek chairlifts.
 Those new monikers will be selected with input by the Washoe Tribe, Resort at Squaw Creek, and the public.